About

 Research

-I am broadly interested in studying theoretical properties of random algorithms in statistical learning.
+I am broadly interested in deep learning theory.
 Most recently, I have been thinking a lot about scaling limits of large neural networks and their training dynamics.

 You can find a list of my research work here.